By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1358|Pages: 3|7 min read

-The 1940’s presented a far different version of America then we live in today, smoking was not only a widely accepted pastime, but many people didn’t even consider it a bad habit.
-While there were a few studies that had linked smoking to bad long-term effects they were few and far between and so, the habit was much more popular at the time.
-In 1946 the RJ Reynolds Tobacco Company produced a pro-Camel Cigarette Ad that seemed, at first glance, to be nothing more than a typical ad but upon closer examination it became clear that the ad used elements, such as a doctor, to give consumers a subconscious sense that purchasing Camels could actually benefit them somehow – almost as if the doctor were prescribing them Camels.
+The 1940s presented a far different version of America than we live in today; smoking was not only a widely accepted pastime, but many people didn’t even consider it a bad habit.
+While there were a few studies that had linked smoking to adverse long-term effects, they were few and far between, and so, the habit was much more popular at the time.
+In 1946, the RJ Reynolds Tobacco Company produced a pro-Camel Cigarette Ad that seemed, at first glance, to be nothing more than a typical ad.
+However, upon closer examination, it became clear that the ad used elements, such as a doctor, to give consumers a subconscious sense that purchasing Camels could actually benefit them somehow – almost as if the doctor were prescribing them Camels (RJ Reynolds Tobacco Company, 1946).

 This Camel cigarette ad falsely uses the pedestal many place doctors and their opinions on as a means to promote their cigarettes to a larger audience.
-Seeing as the ad is from 1946 it’s consequences are already known to the world we live in today, we now know that smoking causes a plethora of issues in ones later life and cigarette smoking is far from a commonly accepted pastime.
-In terms of the this specific Camel cigarettes ad and how it may have played a role in changing society it would seem that, due to their misperception, many people were duped not only into buying cigarettes, but specially Camel cigarettes.
-With this notion in mind one could also adopt the idea that those who purchased the Camel’s on the “doctors orders” may have eventually developed a mistrust in doctors due to the repercussions of smoking.
+Seeing as the ad is from 1946, its consequences are already known to the world we live in today; we now know that smoking causes a plethora of issues in one's later life, and cigarette smoking is far from a commonly accepted pastime.
+In terms of this specific Camel cigarettes ad and how it may have played a role in changing society, it would seem that, due to their misperception, many people were duped not only into buying cigarettes, but specifically Camel cigarettes.
+With this notion in mind, one could also adopt the idea that those who purchased the Camels on the “doctor's orders” may have eventually developed a mistrust in doctors due to the repercussions of smoking.

 Browse our vast selection of original essay samples, each expertly formatted and styled